claes/lessmess/README.markdown

 	 pandoc -H header.inc -s todo.txt -o todo.html

-The generated HTML file must have acess to a number of files in its
+The generated HTML file must have access to the "include" directory in its directory when it is opened.
-directory:

-* header.inc
-* the "jquery" directory
-* the "css" directory

 ## HOW TO WRITE MARKDOWN FOR LESSMESS